-I applied online and the process took 5 days – interviewed at Walmart in April 2012.
+I applied online.
+The process took 5 days – interviewed at Walmart (Tampa, FL) in April 2012.

 - Give example of a problem that came up and how you solved it.
-View Answer
+1 Answer

-The process took a day – interviewed at Walmart in November 2011.
+The process took a day – interviewed at Walmart (Cooper City, FL) in November 2011.

 I met the HR Recruiter at a local job fair and pestered her at least once a week.
 Finally, I got the call to come for an interview?
 I went to the back of the store into one of the offices.
 The area manager took me inside to talk to me while HR was busy on the phone.
 He asked why I wanted to work at Walmart.
 I answered .Once HR entered the office the interview began with a series of questions meant to test my competency .
 Often leading with Describe a time when you ________.
 I knew some retail I blew two of my question due to nerves but I did my best.
 I didn't receive an offer but next time.
 I will apply again in the future though because I think it's a great opportunity.
 For your interview, learn all you can about the company come prepared to ask questions.
 Know their mission statement and philosophy , their quarterly report it will tell you a lot and most importantly you can see where the line of questioning will emanate from.
 After the interview, follow proper protocol follow up with an email thanking them for the interview.